 What is even more frustrating is that DM patients in my country face complete social exclusion.
 My husband, for example, in his current condition, finds many obstacles in everyday life, such as using stairs.
 Unfortunately, most of the public places in Poland including shops, offices, theatres, cinemas or private houses do not have facilities adjusted for the disabled.
 There are no lifts, handrails or even adequate footpaths to make their life slightly easier.
 These people struggle on daily basis, not only from the medical but the social side of their lives as well.
 As a result of general ignorance, lack of sympathy or sometimes even malice these people cannot practically lead independent lives.
 What a shame.

 As a passionate photographer, I have been taking lots of pictures and sharing them in my personal photo-blog for many years.
 I have decided to create a special album dedicated to DM disease to raise public awareness.
 The lack of knowledge about this disease makes the proper diagnosis impossible in most cases.
 According to Dr. Sznajder, the number of patients with the undiagnosed DM disease in Poland is 10 times higher than the official records show.
 What makes the diagnosis even more difficult is the fact that the symptoms vary from case to case.
 This particular disease has many faces.

 The prime goal of the English version of my album is to present the problem of the DM patient’s society in Poland.
 Its primary goal is to highlight the complexity of the everyday problems of those suffering from DM.
 Perhaps the public awareness will help others to find a solution to this problem which would make the life of these people more bearable.
-For people like my husband, the information on the MDF website is of great value.
+For people like my husband, the information on the Myotonic website is of great value.
 We appreciate all your efforts.